Eric Goode: Area: 1983–1987

-In 2013 Abrams published a 360-page coffee table book on the seminal nightclub AREA, authored by Eric and Jennifer Goode.
+In 2013, Abrams published a 360-page coffee table book on the seminal nightclub AREA, authored by Eric and Jennifer Goode.
 Drawing from a rich archive of material, Eric and Jennifer tell the behind-the-scenes story of the club and its people, creating an illustrated memoir of an exciting time and place in the history of New York nightlife.
 To accompany the launch of the book Eric collaborated with Jeffrey Deitch to curate an exhibition at The Hole gallery.
 The show consisted of original installations as well as pieces from many of the artists that participated or were influenced by the club.

 Film and videos

 Docuseries

 In 2020, Netflix premiered Tiger King, a seven-episode docuseries directed and produced by Eric Goode about people who own and breed lions, tigers, and other big cats.
 The show quickly became one of the most watched shows on the Netflix platform.

+After the success of the first season, Tiger King: Murder, Mayhem, and Madness was followed up with a second season in 2021 called Tiger King 2, and Tiger King: The Doc Antle Story for its third season.

+In 2024, Goode directed and produced Chimp Crazy for HBO, revolving around animal broker Tonia Haddix, caught up with authorities and animal rights groups over her chimpanzee Tonka.